Cerberus: Etymology

 The etymology of Cerberus' name is uncertain.
-Ogden refers to attempts to establish an Indo-European etymology as "not yet successful".
+Daniel Ogden refers to attempts to establish an Indo-European etymology as "not yet successful".
 It has been claimed to be related to the Sanskrit word सर्वरा sarvarā, used as an epithet of one of the dogs of Yama, from a Proto-Indo-European word *k̑érberos, meaning "spotted".
 Lincoln (1991), among others, critiques this etymology.
 This etymology was also rejected by Manfred Mayrhofer, who proposed an Austro-Asiatic origin for the word, and by Beekes.
 Lincoln notes a similarity between Cerberus and the Norse mythological dog Garmr, relating both names to a Proto-Indo-European root *ger- "to growl" (perhaps with the suffixes -*m/*b and -*r).
 However, as Ogden observes, this analysis actually requires Kerberos and Garmr to be derived from two different Indo-European roots (*ker- and *gher- respectively), and so does not actually establish a relationship between the two names.

 Though probably not Greek, Greek etymologies for Cerberus have been offered.
 An etymology given by Servius (the late-fourth-century commentator on Virgil)—but rejected by Ogden—derives Cerberus from the Greek word creoboros meaning "flesh-devouring".
-Another suggested etymology derives Cerberus from "Ker berethrou", meaning "evil of the pit".
+Another suggested etymology derives Cerberus from κὴρ βερέθρου, meaning "evil of the pit".